dewenni/ESP_Buderus_KM271/README.md

 The information from the heater provides a better understanding of how the heater works and offers opportunities for optimization.

-In combination with influxDB and Grafana you can also create usefull and impressive Dashboard of your heating system.
+In combination with influxDB and Grafana you can also create useful and impressive Dashboard of your heating system.

 But there is also a build in WebUI to view and control your Logamatic without any other Software.